memgraph/orb/docs/view-map.md

 ## Rendering

-Just like other Orb view, use `render` to render the view and `recenter` to fit the view to the rendered graph.
+Just like other Orb views, use `render` to render the view and `recenter` to fit the view to the rendered graph.

 ```typescript